Hassan Tower: Name

 Although the tower and the mosque were commissioned by Abu Yusuf Yaqub al-Mansur, the monument is known as the "Hassan" Tower or the al-Hassan Mosque.
-How the monument came to be given this name is unknown, although the name's use is attested as early as the 13th century.
+How it came to be given this name is unknown, although the name's use is attested as early as the 13th century.
 One suggestion is that it may have been the architect's name, but this is not substantiated.